maigutter/MaiLanguageLab_ecommerce/README.md

 ## Perfect!
 So where can I see the page?

 **The link for the page [will be added here soon](https://).**

+## Anything else we should bear in mind?

+Yes!
+You should know that right now you're seeing the .env because this is a project that needs to be reviewed, so I didn't include the .env in the gitignore.
+But this won't be the case for long, so soon if you want to see the page working you'll need to use the deployed version (available above)

 ---